 Shooting a creature, or an attacker through the eye is rare.
-More importantly, the kill zone and thickness of a creature’s hide matters.
+More importantly, the kill zone and thickness of a creature’s hide matter.
 Whether you intend to hunt or defend yourself, the facts remain the same.

 To kill an average rabbit cleanly, you’re looking for at least a thousand FPS.
 Naturally, a more substantial shot makes for a slower speed.
 Likewise, the lighter the bullet, the more muzzle velocity you need.

-One commenter on Stack Exchange notes that a .177 caliber air rifle can kill a rabbit with as little as six-hundred FPS.
+One commenter on Stack Exchange notes that a .177 caliber air rifle can kill a rabbit with as little as six hundred FPS.
 Personal experience is a great teacher.
 I recommend hunting before you need it to survive to learn the limitations of your weapons.